 - No active infection requiring antibiotics (with the exception of uncomplicated urinary tract infection).
 Any hormonal therapy directed at the malignant tumor must be discontinued at least 2 weeks prior to the first study treatment

-- Patients must meet all the following criteria to be eligible for study entry: * Patients must have recurrent or persistent endometrial carcinoma that is refractory to curative therapy or established treatments * Histologic confirmation of the original primary tumor is required * Histologic or cytologic confirmation of the recurrent/progressive disease is desired, but not required * Patients with the following histologic epithelial cell types are eligible: endometrioid adenocarcinoma, serous adenocarcinoma, undifferentiated carcinoma, de-differentiated, clear cell adenocarcinoma, mixed epithelial carcinoma, adenocarcinoma not otherwise specified (N.O.S.), mucinous adenocarcinoma, squamous cell carcinoma, and transitional cell carcinoma * Patient must have hormone receptor positive (HR+) endometrial cancer: ** To fulfill the requirement for HR+ disease, tumor must express by immunohistochemistry (IHC), at least 1 of the hormone receptors (estrogen receptor [ER] or progesterone receptor [PgR] as defined in the relevant American Society of Clinical Oncology (ASCO)/College of American Pathologists (CAP) guidelines
+- Patients must meet all the following criteria to be eligible for study entry: * Patients must have recurrent or persistent endometrial carcinoma that is refractory to curative therapy or established treatments * Histologic confirmation of the original primary tumor is required * Histologic or cytologic confirmation of the recurrent/progressive disease is desired, but not required * Patients with the following histologic epithelial cell types are eligible: endometrioid adenocarcinoma, serous adenocarcinoma, undifferentiated carcinoma, de-differentiated, clear cell adenocarcinoma, mixed epithelial carcinoma, adenocarcinoma not otherwise specified (N.O.S.), mucinous adenocarcinoma, squamous cell carcinoma, and transitional cell carcinoma ** For mixed epithelial cell type endometrial carcinomas, the endometrioid component should comprise at least 95% of the total tumor and the non-endometrioid component should comprise less than 5% of the total tumor * Patient must have hormone receptor positive (HR+) endometrial cancer confirmed by MSK pathology: ** To fulfill the requirement for HR+ disease, tumor must express by immunohistochemistry (IHC), at least 1 of the hormone receptors (estrogen receptor [ER] or progesterone receptor [PgR] as defined in the relevant American Society of Clinical Oncology (ASCO)/College of American Pathologists (CAP) guidelines

 - Any prior therapy directed at the malignant tumor, including immunologic agents and radiotherapy, must be discontinued at least 21 days prior to first study treatment